guettli/programming-guidelines/README.md

 only allowed to do INSERT) works fine.
 You can use NOTIFY, so that you can handle the inserted data immediately.

+For professional internal services you can use [nats.io](https://nats.io/).
+But using NATS for small project makes no sense.

 ### C is slow

 ... looking at the time you need to get things implemented.
 Yes, the